raspberrypilearning/sense-hat-puzzle-box/en/step_18.md

 sleep(5)
 ```

-+ Once the `for` loop completes, all the targets have been found so display the unlocked image.
++ Once the `for` loop completes, all the targets have been found, so display the unlocked image.

-## Testing your lock
+### Testing your lock

 This lock is tricky to test as you need to go outside.
-Connect your Raspberry Pi to a battery pack and take a wander.
+Connect your Raspberry Pi to a battery pack and have a wander.